andrew-johnson-4/lambda-mountain/README.md

 [stdout] hello_world
 ```

-# How is eval-soft different from eval-hard?

-_eval-soft_ attempts to evaluate an expression to normal form with two restrictions:
-* the evaluation must not diverge
-* the result must be referentially transparent

-_eval-hard_ does not have any restrictions.

 # Mascot

 Doby was a donkey that refused to cross a bridge on the way back from a camping trek.